-As a professional student loan consultant, I have special public and non public negotiated arrangements that I use to save clients a ton of money when they refinance.
-I would caution against going through the process yourself as at the minimum you will miss out on a cash bonus for refinancing that you won’t get by visiting the website.
-At worst, you’ll be like the one client I helped who had already refinanced over $300,000 in student loans on his own at a 4.8% variable rate.
-I helped him find a 3.04% variable rate.
-Shopping around has huge advantages.
-If you wanted to take advantage of the public negotiated deals that I have, check your rate with any of the major refinancing companies below.
-They’re referral links, so I will make money in addition to you if you move forward with the refinancing.
+As a professional student loan consultant, I have special public and non-public negotiated arrangements that I use to save clients a ton of money when they refinance.
+I would caution against going through the process yourself as at the minimum you’ll miss out on a cash bonus for refinancing that you won’t get by visiting the lender’s website directly.

 A sizable percent of new law school grads work a couple years in the public sector before moving onto more lucrative opportunities.
 If you have law school student debt, the strategy should be to keep this debt from growing while keeping all your options open for the future in case what you thought was a temporary stay in the public sector becomes more permanent.

-Say you plan to clerk for a federal judge for a couple of years after law school and then take a Big Law or other private sector job.
-Most people probably use deferment or forbearance then make larger monthly payments once their tax return shows a larger income as a second year associate.
+Say you plan to clerk for a federal judge for a couple of years after law school and then take a big law or other private sector job.
+Most people probably use deferment or forbearance before making larger monthly payments once their tax return shows a larger income as a second year associate.
 Such a strategy costs thousands of dollars in unnecessary interest payments.

 This is the best student loan benefit ever created.
-It’s so good that it will probable be curtailed soon for future borrowers.
-Hence, if you might be eligible please send in the PSLF employment certification form to track your progress towards this incredible benefit now.
+It’s so good that it will probably be curtailed soon for future borrowers.
+Hence, if you might be eligible, please send in the PSLF employment certification form to track your progress towards this incredible benefit now.

-People ask me all the time if PSLF is going away, and I don’t have a crystal ball to tell you.
-What I do know is that both parties have tried to change or eliminate it outright.
-They only disagreed on how to do it, which is why PSLF is still around.
-President Obama wanted to cap the forgiveness amount at $57,500 to limit the attractiveness of PSLF for high debt graduate students.
-The Republican Congress wanted to repeal PSLF entirely for all new borrowers.
+People ask me all the time if PSLF is going away because of lawsuits like the one by the American Bar Association (ABA) lawyers who were denied after a couple years of qualified service credit from FedLoan Servicing.
+I don’t have a crystal ball to tell you.
+What I do know is that both parties have tried to change details or eliminate it outright.
+They only disagree on how to do it, which is why PSLF is still around.

 PSLF is written into promissory notes for student loans, and even the most aggressive repeal efforts have exempted those currently tracking their progress in the program.
 Hence, I would feel pretty good about PSLF being around as long as I didn’t need to take on additional education debt.

 Assume that Brian works as an assistant public defender making $50,000 a year.
-He has debt of $160,000 from law school.
+He has $160,000 of student debt from law school with an average 7% interest rate.
 Here’s what his situation would look like:

 Going the public service route is definitely the cheapest option to pay back law school student debt.
 However, the trade-off is of course lower pay.

-Mid and small size law firms are more diverse than Big Law firms.
-Debt to income ratios will vary wildly for new lawyers working in this setting, as will the student loan payback strategies.
+Mid and small-sized law firms are more diverse than “big law” firms.
+Debt-to-income ratios will vary wildly for new lawyers working in this setting, as will the student loan payback strategies.

 Just to see what life could look like for a private law school grad working at a small regional law firm, meet Miranda.
-She has $200,000 in student debt from taking out extra loans to cover her living expenses for her family.
+She has $200,000 in student debt with a 7% interest rate from taking out extra loans to cover her living expenses for her family.
 Her salary is $70,000, but she expects that to increase to $100,000 over the next five years.

 The problem with Miranda’s debt is that she doesn’t have a lot of money left over to make student loan payments after paying taxes and living expenses.
 In contrast, a higher paying Big Law job might be in a high cost of living area, but at least there’s cash flow left over at the end of the month.

 Miranda will have to accept going for private sector loan forgiveness because that’s the only option she can afford.
-The five year private refinancing monthly payment would be over $3500 a month.
-The standard 10 year payment would be over $2000.
-Miranda can probably not afford either path with her $70,000 salary.
+The standard 10-year payment would be over $2,300, and the 10-year private refinancing monthly payment would be over $1,900.
+Miranda can probably not afford either path with her salary and living expenses.

 Many lawyers using this de facto law school student debt repayment strategy have no plan on how they’re going to pay that tax bomb.
 I help folks realize what they need to save in an investment account each month in order to avoid wage garnishments, bankruptcy, or other financial hardship in the future.